MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/data-lake-store.md

 ### Install the npm module

-Use npm to install the Azure Data Lake Store modules for JavaScript
+Use npm to install the Azure Data Lake Store modules for Node.JS

 ```bash
 npm install azure-arm-datalake-store
 ```

-### Example

-Examples for using this module in Node.js as well as browser applications can be found in the [README for the module](https://www.npmjs.com/package/azure-arm-datalake-store)

 ## Samples

+* Examples for using this module in Node.js can be found in the [README for the module](https://www.npmjs.com/package/azure-arm-datalake-store)

-For more code samples that use various Azure packages, explore the [JavaScript samples](https://docs.microsoft.com/en-us/samples/browse/?languages=javascript).
+* For more code samples that use various Azure packages, explore the [Node.JS samples](https://docs.microsoft.com/samples/browse/?languages=nodejs).